-So, What Is an Argumentative Text?
+So, What Is An Argumentative Text?

+Before we do anything else, we need to be able to answer the question, “What is an argumentative text?”
 An argumentative text is a piece of writing in which the author states a claim, or position, and supports it with evidence to make the reader understand it as a valid argument.

 The author relies on logic, facts, and credible sources to make his/her argument.
 This means that a lot of the real work begins before the author puts pen to paper with his/her thoughts.
 The actual starting place is in researching the topic.
 Then the author chooses a side or an argument.

 Argumentative texts, especially those geared toward an audience above the age of 9, present the other side of the argument in the text.
 The author does this to show his/her fair-mindedness, but also to counter the argument with facts and evidence to show the reader that the author’s claim has more merit.

 A lot of people confuse the two or use the words interchangeably.
 The differences between persuasive and argumentative text are subtle but important.
 And knowing them will significantly impact our teaching of the two genres.

 The big thing that stands out here is that argumentative text supports the author’s claim with more factual evidence in an attempt to prove that the claim is valid, while persuasive text tends to appeal to the reader’s emotions in an attempt to get the reader to agree with the author’s opinion.

 This difference is perhaps why the TEKS (the state standards in Texas) for writing include having the students write “opinion” pieces and the Common Core writing standards call for “opinion pieces,” leaving the word argumentative out of it altogether.
 To have the students write a true argumentative piece, research needs to be conducted first to gather evidence from credible sources.
 By contrast, our students can write opinion pieces by drawing from their own experiences and prior knowledge.